 Future-proof your HDMI gaming hardware with HDMI 2.1 components that provide 4k gaming at 120 fps.

-If you are into gaming and are looking for cutting edge fidelity, you have to pay attention to the HDMI specification if you are in the market for HDMI converters, extenders or HDMI cables.
+If you are into gaming and are looking for cutting-edge fidelity, you must pay attention to the HDMI specification when shopping for HDMI converters, extenders or HDMI cables.

 Common HDMI Acronyms